mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/tests.md

 describe 'tester agent' do

-  it 'should store all connection events in a redis database' do
+  it 'stores all connection events in a redis database' do
     presence = TestsHelper::DevicePresence.new("connect", "1234")
     presence.send_to_server # blocking call
-    TestsHelper.wait_for { user_api.mdi.redis.get(presence.asset).should == presence.time.to_s} # wit for is not necessary here as send_to server is blocking, but this is only to show you that you can use it end
+    expect(user_api.mdi.redis.get(presence.asset)).to eq(presence.time.to_s)
+  end

-  it 'should echo all received messages twice' do
+  it 'echoes all received messages twice' do
-    msg = TestsHelper::MessageFromDevice.new(content, "com.mdi.services.tester", "1234", "tester_account")
+    msg = TestsHelper::DeviceMessage.new(content, "com.mdi.services.tester", "1234", "tester_account")
     msg.send_to_server
     responses = TestsHelper::wait_for_responses(msg, nil, 1) # retrieve all responses in the following second
-    responses.should have(2).items
+    expect(responses).to have(2).items
-    responses.first.content.should == content
-    responses[1].content.should == content
+    expect(responses.first.content).to eq(content)
   end

 end